Rishahum/Rishahum/README.md

 - 🌱 I’m currently learning **ReactJS**

-- 📝 I regularly write articles on [When I am free, I like to read about geopolitics.](When I am free, I like to read about geopolitics.)
+- 📝 When I am free, I like to read about geopolitics.

 - 📫 How to reach me **rishasinha07@gmail.com**